VW-ai/LifeTrace/DESIGN.md

 1. Date: the date that the activity happened
 2. Time (optional)
 3. Duration: how long did this activity took
-4. Details: In this field have a thorough summary of raw information, like text from diary, or whatever from calendar.
+4. Details: In this field have a thorough summary of raw information, like text from development notes(开发笔记), or whatever from calendar.
 5. Source: e.g., notion, notion calendar.
 6. Orig: a link pointing the original information
 ### processed activity table